These notices set out how Royal Berkshire Fire and Rescue Service (RBFRS) use and protect your personal information:

 How Do I Find Out More?

-If you have any questions or comments about these Privacy Statements, please contact:
+If you have any questions or comments about these Privacy Notices, please contact:

 Data Protection Officer